olson-sean-k/plexus-web/src/user-guide/graphs.md

 Every arc is paired with and connected to an _opposite arc_ with an opposing direction.
 Given an arc from a vertex **A** to a vertex **B**, that arc will have an opposite arc from **B** to **A**.
 Such arcs are typically labeled **AB** and **BA**.
 Together, these arcs form an _edge_, which is not directed.
-Edges are typically labeled **AB+BA**.

-!!! note
-    Occassionally, the term _edge_ may refer to either an arc or an edge.
-This ambiguity is avoided, but it is sometimes convenient to describe edge-like structures in aggregate.
+An edge and its two arcs are together called a _composite edge_.

 Arcs are connected to their neighbors, known as _next_ and _previous arcs_.
 A traversal along a series of arcs is a _path_.
 A path is _closed_ if it forms a